How to Ensure Your Company’s Audit Process Goes Smoothly?

-As a business owner, getting your books of accounts audited can be intimidating.
+As a business owner, getting your books of accounts audited by an audit firm can be intimidating.
 However, an audit is one of the key fundamental processes that you should have in place to be able to effectively run your business.
 Below are some tips to ensure a smooth audit process for your company:

 An audit is something that needs to be budgeted, staffed, supported and reported up to senior management for all inspections that are occurring.
 This even includes your mock inspections or even your internal audits.
 You can report it to your executive management either in a management review situation or in a regular periodic meeting.